-So what we're going to try to avoid this evening, Joanne, and it will be kind, if you could help me with this is we're going to try to avoid asking you to pull to mind every single reference paper that comes up behind the things that you talk about.
+I'll tell you what we're going to try to avoid this evening, Joanne, and it would be kind if you could help me with this, is we're going to try to avoid asking you to pull to mind every single reference paper that comes up behind the things that you talk about.
 If people need those, they're all in the book in a chapter somewhere, which probably lists all the references.
 But perhaps you can just reassure us that what you're going to talk about is not just Joanne's theory on life, it's actually been proven, if not in randomised control trials, but in some reasonable studies.

 Absolutely, because what I'm going to talk about is the brain science.
 But it's about how we translate the brain science into clinical practice, because it's great to know it.
-And what I'm wildly excited about these days with the rise of the modern neuroscience is now we can actually study the art of practice, not just the science, because we used to think that we could study the science, but the art was somehow this kind of floaty thing that you couldn't really put any any figures on.
+And what I'm wildly excited about these days with the rise of the modern neuroscience, is now we can actually study the art of practice, not just the science, because we used to think that we could study the science, but the art was somehow this kind of floaty thing that you couldn't really put any figures on.
 But actually, it's not true.
 So I'm going to present concepts.
-But then underneath those concepts, and that I mean, there's a whole chapter in the book called moving the brain, which gives all the, you know, the where the where this all comes from, you know, how we see motor imagery to how cueing when cueing?
-What kind of cueing, there's a studies on all of it.
-And so, yes, that the whole thing is based in that, but it's about how do we use clinical, you know, how do we use our skills, the art of what we do, so that we can bring this neuroscience to life with our patients and our clients?
+But then underneath those concepts, and that I mean, there's a whole chapter in the book called moving the brain, which gives all the where this all comes from, you know, how we see motor imagery to how cueing, when cueing, what kind of cueing, there's a studies on all of it.
+And so, yes, the whole thing is based in that, but it's about how do we use clinical, you know, how do we use our skills, the art of what we do, so that we can bring this neuroscience to life with our patients and our clients?

-I also think, from what I've read in here that a lot of the message from hopefully what you're going to talk about tonight is gaining patient compliance as well, because it's about educating them in a way which they will respond to Well, I think, isn't it?
+I also think, from what I've read in here that a lot of the message from, hopefully what you're going to talk about tonight, is gaining patient compliance as well, because it's about educating them in a way which they will respond to well, I think, isn't it?
 So I'm going to shut up?
-Because it's not my area of expertise and hand over to you had no, shall we still talking about moving the brain?
+Because it's not my area of expertise and hand over to you.
+Should we start talking about moving the brain?